xdmushui/partner-center-sdk/develop/get-a-list-of-referrals.md

 ---
 title: Get a list of referrals
-description: How to create a referral ms.date: 11/08/18 ms.localizationpriority: medium
+description: How to get a list of referrals ms.date: 11/08/18 ms.localizationpriority: medium
 ---